dabit3/heard/README.md

 2. In index.js on line 11, change `<YOURAPPSYNCENDPOINT>` to the endpoint given to you when you created the AppSync API.

-3. Create the following Schema:
+3. Attach the following Schema:

 ```graphql
 input CreateFollowingInput {